P77 (film): Development

 The concept of P77, (Note: (previously Penthouse 77)) an upcoming thriller film was announced on November 29, 2022—originally intended for a release in 2023 until it was delayed for another two years.

 Casting

 In October 2024, GMA News confirmed that Sparkle artist Barbie Forteza will be starring on the film.
 Several actors were announced to appear in the upcoming film including Euwenn Mikaell, Gina Pareño and Rosanna Roces.

 Production

 Principal photography commenced on October 13, 2024.

 Release

-P77 released on July 30, 2025.
+P77 released in Philippine cinemas on July 30, 2025.
+It was released on Amazon Prime Video on January 8, 2026.